Key Topics: Requirements Hard Disks RAID DAS Optical Disks Solid State Drives SD Cards Online StorageTweet

 Files stored and/or backed-up online are still saved to a hard disk rather than to some magic, new alternative media.
 However, the fact that the disk is located remotely to your computer, can be accessed from anywhere, and is probably backed up by the service provider(?), can make online storage and back-up very attractive.
 Indeed, when Google added 1GB of free online storage for any type of file to its Google Docs online office suite it even stated in the press release that one of their intentions was to remove the need for people to use and carry USB memory keys.

 For those people who may forget to regularly back-up their data to one of the above, there are cloud storage services that automate the process.
 These require the installation of a piece of software on each computer that uses them.
 This local application then automatically backs up data to the cloud, and may also synchronize it across PCs.
 Such a service is offered by Dropbox, which describes itself as a kind of 'magic pocket' that becomes available on all of your computing devices.
-For a more extensive listing of online storage services, please look in the cloud computing directory.

 Every major media has now gone digital, and as a result both companies and individuals are creating an increasing volume of data not just to initially store, but just as importantly to manage and back-up into a coherent archive.
 Indeed, in the film industry where the digital storage requirements for high-speed, random access archives can run into tens of terabytes on a major blockbuster, the job title of "data wrangler" has been born to signal the requirement for people to take on effective data management in order keep the production running effectively.
 (With the decline of the Western, there has been a decline in the need for horse wranglers, though sadly the skill sets required for data wranglers and horse wranglers are not similar, with no former horse wrangler having been reported to have taken up residence in a data center).